swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 If you entered an incorrect follow-up date and you wish to correct this, then please proceed as follows:

-*.
-Go to Follow-up.
+#.
+Go to Follow-up (see circle in the figure above).
-*.
-Chose ‘in the FUP you need to do the corrections.
+#.
+Choose ‘Edit’ the FUP you need to correct (see arrow in the figure above).
-*.
+#.
 Correct the date(s).

 Deletion of a Follow-up date
 ================================

 .. warning:: To delete a complete patient case, please contact the IT-departement (open a ticket with all relevant information).

-If you’ve added a FUP erroneously (e.g. in the false patient), you can delete the last added FUP by chosing ‘Delete’ in the Follow-up overview.
+If you added a FUP erroneously (e.g. in the false patient), you can delete the last added FUP by chosing ‘Delete’ (see red arrow) in the Follow-up overview.

 .. image:: CRF3.png